SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 or quickness about him might be said to have "donned his mate-stripes."

-The Hurshuka homeworld -- called Ala'k (or“Paraclise”) -- is a swamp world consisting of 65% water, mostly in the form of lakes and rivers.
+The Hurshuka homeworld -- called Ala'k (or"Paraclise”) -- is a swamp world consisting of 65% water, mostly in the form of lakes and rivers.
 Its three moons are named Crika, Rarrak, and EraCrik, which correspond to what the Hurshuka